9. Database access

 }

-- Line 2: The method receives an IDataReader object.
-Note that here we have used an interface rather than a specific class.
+- line 2: the method receives an object IDataReader.
+Note that ici is an interface and not a specific class.

-- Line 3: The using clause is used to automatically manage the closure of the IDataReader object.
+- line 3: the clause using is used to automatically manage the closing of the IDataReader.

-- lines 8–10: We display the column names from the result table of the SELECT statement.
-These are the columns col1, col2, ... from the query SELECT col1, col2, ...
-FROM table ...
+- lines 8-10: the column names of the result table of the Select.
+These are the columns coli of the request select col1, col2, ... from table ...

-- lines 14–21: We iterate through the result table and display the values of each row in the table.
+- lines 14-21: browse the results table and display the values for each table line.

-- Line 18: We do not know the type of column number i in the result because we do not know the table being queried.
-Therefore, we cannot use the syntax reader.GetXXX(i), where XXX is the type of column number i, because we do not know this type.
-We therefore use the syntax reader.Item[i].ToString() to obtain the representation of column number i as a string.
+- line 18: we don't know the type of column i in the result because we don't know the table being queried.
+The syntax reader.GetXXX(i) where XXX is the type of column no. i, as this type is not known.
+We then use the syntax reader.Item[i].ToString() to obtain the string representation of column no. i.
 The syntax reader.Item[i].ToString() can be abbreviated to reader[i].ToString().

 // handle any exceptions